Claude Monet’s Garden, Our Tour of Giverny and his Water Pond

-From Versailles, Bob and I headed further west to the small village of Giverny.
-It is there, in that village, that you find Claude Monets Garden and his former home that he began to build and cultivate back in the 1880’s.
+In the small French village of Giverny, we found Monet’s Garden that he began to build and cultivate back in the 1880’s.
 In 1890, the digging of his Nympheas basin was started for what would become his Water Garden.

-That garden, which is prominent in our photograph above, features both a Japanese Bridge and assorted plantings of Lily pads.
+That garden, which is prominent in the work of art above, features both a Japanese Bridge and assorted plantings of Lily pads.
+Both of these elements became central components in many of Monet’s future works of art.

 In 1872, Pierre-Auguste Renoir painted this picture of Claude Monet reading a paper and smoking a pipe.
 Two years later, in 1874, Claude Monet is credited with bringing about the birth of the art form called Impressionism when he exhibited his first collection of Impressionist paintings.
 Renoir is also considered a major player in helping Monet bring about the development of the Impressionist style of art.